Q: What is Amazon CodeDeploy?

 Q: How do I track the status of a deployment?

-You can track the status of a deployment using the AWS Management Console, the AWS SDKs, and the AWS CodeDeploy APIs.You can see the overall status of a deployment and drill down further to see the status of each instance and the status of each deployment lifecycle event for the instance.
+You can track the status of a deployment using the Amazon Web Services Management Console, the Amazon SDKs, and the Amazon CodeDeploy APIs.You can see the overall status of a deployment and drill down further to see the status of each instance and the status of each deployment lifecycle event for the instance.
 You can also see the log entries corresponding to any failure, making it easy to debug deployment issues without having to log into the instance.

 Q: Can I stop an in-flight deployment?

 Yes.
 When you stop an in-flight deployment, the Amazon CodeDeploy service will instruct the agent on each instance to stop executing additional scripts.
 To get your application back to a consistent state, you can either redeploy the revision, or deploy another revision.

 Q: How do I roll back an application to the previous revision?